airtribe-projects/task-manager-api-AYushgupta4387/readme.md

 2. Added a new package called nanoid to generate unique ids.
 3. Spent half an hour in ts congifurations.
 4. Improved error handling.

+### 2nd October

+1. Completed all the APIs for CRUD operations.
+2. Improved error handling and HTTP status codes.
+3. Changed the folder structure to better it.